GabrielleDominguez/Statics-Applied-Bridging-Data-Decision-Making-in-Project-Management/week04-discussion.md

 >
 > With a larger sample, the **standard error decreases** because we're dividing by the square root of a bigger number.
 This shrinks our margin of error, so instead of that 2.43 to 3.17 hour range, we might get something like 2.55 to 3.05 hours.
 We'd still be 95% confident, but with *much more precision*.
 This is exactly why I'm excited about applying this principle to project data.
 >
-> Ironically, I have been collecting this data for years, but never thought to use it statistically.
-I'm realizing how much more value I can squeeze out of information I have access to.
->

 > I am glad CLT is making sense to you too!
 I have a feeling it'll change how many of us approach decision making.
 I am looking forward to picking up more tools like this throughout the semester alongside you.

 ---